...

 4. Appointment of Guardian: If the court finds that guardianship is necessary, it will appoint a guardian who will have legal authority over the specified aspects of the individual’s life.

-5. Ongoing Responsibilities: Guardians in Texas have ongoing responsibilities, including making decisions in the best interests of the incapacitated person, reporting to the court regularly, managing finances prudently, and ensuring the person’s well-being.
+5. Ongoing Responsibilities: Guardians in Texas have ongoing responsibilities.
+This includes making decisions in the best interests of the incapacitated person, reporting to the court regularly, managing finances prudently, and ensuring the person’s well-being.

-6. Monitoring by the Court: The court will continue to oversee the guardianship to ensure that the guardian is fulfilling their duties appropriately and that the incapacitated person’s rights are protected.
+6. Monitoring by the Court: The court will actively oversee the guardianship to ensure that the guardian fulfills their duties appropriately and protects the rights of the incapacitated person.

 7. Termination of Guardianship: It’s important to note that guardianship in Texas is not necessarily permanent.
 If the incapacitated person’s condition improves, the court may reconsider the need for guardianship and can terminate it if deemed appropriate.